 Perhaps one of the best things about this hike is that it doesn’t take too long.
-After crossing the bridge at the Hooker Falls parking lot, we followed the trail along the river for about another ½ mile or so.
+After crossing the bridge at the Hooker Falls parking lot, follow the trail along the river for about another ½ mile or so.

-The only bad thing about this walk though?
+The only bad thing about this section though?
 There is one hell of a steep hill between the bridge and the overlook.
-Ryan and I joined the hordes huffing and puffing to the top of the hill where we finally reached the overlook.
+Be prepared to join the hordes huffing and puffing to the top of the hill.

 Triple Falls is made up of (yep you guessed it) three separate waterfalls.
 Together, they drop about 120 feet.
 From the overlook you can see all three waterfalls as one, but we soon discovered that this spot wasn’t even the best part.

 Continue past the overlook and you’ll find a smaller trail shooting off to the left.
-Head down a ton of steps and you’ll find yourself in small rock clearing between the middle and bottom waterfall.
+Head down a ton of steps and you’ll find yourself in a clearing between the middle and bottom waterfall.

 This was one of my favorite parts of the hike.
 Two waterfalls above me and one below.

-Now one thing to note here, some people were swimming in the small pool at the base of the middle waterfall.
-I wouldn’t really advise doing this since, you know, if you got swept away you’d find yourself going over another waterfall in a matter of moments.
+Now one thing to note here, some people were swimming in the small pool at the base of the middle waterfall (during the summer).
+I would not advise doing this since, you know, if you got swept away you’d find yourself going over another waterfall in a matter of moments.
 In fact, we saw one man seriously struggle to free himself from the current in the pool.

-After getting our fill, it was onto the granddaddy of the hike: High Falls.
+After getting your fill, it’s time for the granddaddy of the hike: High Falls.

-To get a closer view, we scrambled along a very narrow trail towards the base of the falls.
-And just like the others, there were plenty of people enjoying the view and the water.
+To get a closer view, you can scramble along a very narrow trail towards the base of the falls.
+During the summer, you’ll find plenty of people enjoying the view and the water.
 We often had to step aside to let others pass.

-But finally, finally, I made it to the base of High Falls.
-After scrambling onto the boulder, I stood as close as I could.
+During that first visit, I remember scrambling to the base of the waterfall and up and onto the boulder near its base.
 Tiny droplets sprang out towards me, hitting my face and clothes.

 I could feel the waterfall.